SisterMidnightFM/SMFM_React_FrontEnd/README.md

 This website is built with:

-- **React** - A JavaScript library for building user interfaces with components
+- **React 19.1.1** - A JavaScript library for building user interfaces with components
-- **TypeScript** - Adds type checking to make the code more reliable
+- **TypeScript 5.8.3** - Adds type checking to make the code more reliable
-- **Vite** - A fast build tool that bundles all the code and runs a development server
+- **Vite 7.1.7** - A fast build tool that bundles all the code and runs a development server
-- **TanStack Router** - Handles page navigation and web addresses
+- **TanStack Router 1.132.27** - Handles page navigation and web addresses
+- **TanStack Query 5.x** - Powerful data fetching with automatic caching, background updates, and request deduplication
 - **Strapi** - The content management system (separate from this project) that stores all shows, episodes, and artists

+### Data Fetching & Caching

+The website uses **TanStack Query** (React Query) for all API calls, providing:
+- **Automatic caching** - Data is cached for 5 minutes (episodes, shows, artists) to 30 minutes (tags)
+- **Background refetching** - Data automatically updates when you return to the browser tab
+- **Request deduplication** - Multiple components requesting the same data = single API call
+- **Instant navigation** - Cached data displays immediately when navigating back
+- **Optimistic updates** - UI feels fast and responsive
+- **DevTools** - Built-in debugging tools to inspect cache and queries